-- 21. The FRC will publish the imposition of Enforcement Measures in accordance with the Act and as set out in Appendix 1 (Procedure).
-In summary: - a.
-The Act requires the FRC to publish a Direction Decision Notice in such manner as the FRC considers appropriate for bringing the Direction to the attention of persons likely to be affected; - b.
-The FRC may, at its discretion, but is not required to, publish the outcome of an application for a Compliance Order; - c.
-The Act requires the FRC to publish a Penalty Decision Notice in such manner as the FRC considers appropriate for bringing the Penalty to the attention of persons likely to be affected.
+- 26. The FRC will publish details of the imposition of Enforcement Measures as required by the Act and as set out in Appendix 1 (Procedure).
+In summary: - a. the FRC is required to publish a Direction Decision Notice and a Penalty Decision Notice.
+It will do so in such manner as the FRC considers appropriate for bringing the Direction to the attention of persons likely to be affected.
+Where a Direction Decision Notice or a Penalty Decision Notice are challenged, the FRC may consider it appropriate to delay publication pending resolution of that challenge; - b. the FRC may publish the outcome of a successful application by the FRC for a Compliance Order; - c. publication will include an announcement on the FRC website and a link to the Decision Notice in question; - d. save where there is a compelling reason for urgent publication, such as safeguarding the public interest, parties named in a proposed announcement on the FRC website will usually be given a minimum of 24 hours' advance notice of publication.
+Amendments will not generally be accepted except in relation to matters of factual accuracy.

-Approved by the FRC Board on [date] 2015
+Approved by the FRC Board on 23 April 2015